-The planning team will continue gathering information and resources over the coming months, and will engage Service partners in a planning workshop this summer.
-Following the workshop, there will be an internal review of comments received during scoping by upper management in the Service.
-The planning team will then use all of the input gathered during scoping to develop a range of alternatives for the future management of the refuge.
+The planning team will continue gathering information and resources over the coming months and will engage Service partners in a planning workshop this summer.
+The planning team will use all of the input gathered during scoping to develop a range of alternatives for the future management of the refuge.

 An environmental assessment will be developed to evaluate how well each alternative addresses management issues, and a preferred alternative will be identified by the Service.
 The environmental assessment will be accompanied by a draft CCP based on the preferred alternative, and the combined document will be released and distributed for public review and comment.
 Thereafter, a final CCP will be created, approved, and used to guide the future management of Big Oaks NWR.

 Big Oaks National Wildlife Refuge, established in 2000 as an overlay refuge on the former Jefferson Proving Ground in southeastern Indiana, encompasses approximately 51,000 acres of forest, shrubland, grassland, and wetland habitats in a post-glacial landscape.
 The Indiana Air National Guard operates the 1033-acre Jefferson Range, which is located near the center of former proving ground, not designated as part of the refuge.
 The refuge contains a 4,000-acre public use area that provides opportunities for fishing, hunting, wildlife observation and photography, environmental education, and hiking.
 More information can be found on the refuge website: http://www.fws.gov/refuge/big_oaks/